Banco PAN MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the current toolkit state: installed MCPs, connection status, and catalog tool count.
-This is a specific verb+resource combination that distinguishes it from sibling tools like authenticate, connect, and openfinance_* operations.
+Description clearly states the tool returns current toolkit state, specifying installed MCPs, connection status, and catalog tool counts.
+This distinguishes it from sibling tools like authenticate or show_version, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.